-- (a) An operator holding a specialised operation authorisation shall comply with the scope and privileges defined in the authorisation. - (b) The operator's authorisation shall remain valid subject to: - (1) the operator remaining in compliance with the relevant provisions related to the handling of findings as specified under ORO.GEN.150; - (2) the DGCA being granted access to the operator as defined in ORO.GEN.140 to determine continued compliance with the relevant sections of the CA Act No. 14 of 2010; and - (3) the authorisation not being suspended or revoked. - (c) Upon revocation or suspension the authorisation shall be returned to the DGCA without delay.
+- (a) An operator holding a specialized operation authorization shall comply with the scope and privileges defined in the authorization. - (b) The operator's authorization shall remain valid subject to: - (1) the operator remaining in compliance with the relevant provisions related to the handling of findings as specified under ORO.GEN.150; - (2) the DGCA being granted access to the operator as defined in ORO.GEN.140 to determine continued compliance with the relevant sections of the CA Act No. 14 of 2010; and - (3) the authorization not being suspended or revoked. - (c) Upon revocation or suspension the authorization shall be returned to the DGCA without delay.